xandie985/Text-Mining-Stocks---Sentiment-Analysis/README.md

 Contains code for fetching the tweets from twitter;
 loading the dataset to the notebook;
 performing cleaning & preprocessing for the tweets;
 extracting features out of them.

+Later we will use multiple models and test their performances.